ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-93. In your training loop, you are using SGD and a logistic activation function which is known to suffer from the phenomenon of saturated units.
+Q. In your training loop, you are using SGD and a logistic activation function which is known to suffer from the phenomenon of saturated units.
 1. Explain the phenomenon.
 2. You switch to using the tanh activation instead of the logistic activation, in your opinion does the phenomenon still exists?
 3. In your opinion, is using the tanh function makes the SGD operation to converge better?

 <details><summary><b>Answer</b></summary>